orb-lang/cluster/doc/md/cluster.md

-A constructor which is always passed a literal table of one argument is good and sufficient reason to use a creator, and there are other cases where tables get created before being constructed into a subject\.
+A constructor which is always passed a literal table of one argument is good and sufficient reason to use a creator, and there are other cases where tables get created before being constructed into a subject, or where we want subjects to be unique based on various parameters and use a cache\.

 For the case where we would just make a local table, we let cluster do the work\.